jeremyaurelius/capacitor-segment/README.md

 # capacitor-segment
 - Capacitor wrapper plugin for Segment analytics mobile SDK.
-- Currently only implemented on iOS.
+- Only implemented on iOS and Android (not for PWA)

 ## Installation